x

 More () »

-First positive sample of West Nile virus found in Georgetown
+Second positive sample of West Nile virus found in Williamson County

-GEORGETOWN, Texas — The Williamson County and Cities Health District's (WCCHD) Integrated Vector Management program has found a positive sample of the West Nile Virus in Georgetown.
+GEORGETOWN, Texas — The Williamson County and Cities Health District's (WCCHD) Integrated Vector Management program has found a positive sample of the West Nile virus in Jarrell.

-The Texas Department of State Health Services lab in Austin tested the results collected from a site near Geneva Park located near 1021 Quail Valley Drive.
+The Texas Department of State Health Services lab in Austin tested the results collected from that site near Geneva Park located near 1021 Quail Valley Dr.

 “With the recent rain events, we are seeing large increases in mosquitoes throughout Williamson County.
-As we near the holiday weekend and enjoy outdoor activities I encourage everyone to remove any standing water and use insect repellent if spending time outdoors.”
-Jason Fritz, MPH, Integrated Vector Management Program Lead.
+As we near the holiday weekend and enjoy outdoor activities I encourage everyone to remove any standing water and use insect repellent if spending time outdoors,” said Jason Fritz, MPH, Integrated Vector Management program lead.

 Symptoms to be aware of include: